Customise Consent Preferences

 • Make sure you are appropriately dressed.

-• If find using a smart phone or tablet device difficult, ask an attendant to help you during the consultation.
+• If you have difficulty navigating the phone or hearing disability, ask an attendant to be present with you during the consultation.